trampas/Same51/readme.md

 The package.json contains the list of dependencies, ie tools (compiler, make, etc) and libraries needed to build the code.  **xpm install** will install them
-.vscode directory contains settings for the vscode editor and task commands. xpacks/ directory contains the project specific tools (gcc, cmake, libraries, etc)
+.vscode directory contains settings for the vscode editor and task commands. xpacks/ directory contains the project specific tools (gcc, cmake, libraries, etc) build/ is the binary builds (release/debug) for the project.